RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 `MEGA_WORKER "....."
 LOGGING_CONFIG_URI sca:///logcfg/component.log4j.cfg?fs=IOR:010…`

-### Logging with Event Channels for Components, Devices and Services
+### Logging with Event Channels for Components, Devices, and Services

 For REDHAWK resources, the underlying logging functionality has been extended to include support for publishing log messages to a specified Event Channel.
 To include this capability, add the `org.ossie.logging.RH_LogEventAppender` in your log4j configuration file.
 This appender responds to the following configuration options (all options are string values unless otherwise noted):